 After the storm, I waited until most of the roads opened back up, and then made my way home with the kids.

 We still didn’t have power.
 The stores were doing their best to bring in as much water and generators as possible.

-We not only a stockpile of food, but the means to cook without power.
+We not only had a stockpile of food but the means to cook without power.

 A few years ago, during power outages, we would cook and make coffee over a fire.

-One year I was gifted a Solo Stove, which made making coffee a little easier.
+One year I was given a Solo Stove, which made making coffee a little easier.

 Last year, before the hurricane came, we purchased a gas grill (like this one), with a bonus burner on the side.

 Cooking Food With No Power

 We used the burner and the grill to make all kinds of meals.
 It was much easier to use, and it also meant not having to haul firewood!

 Before the power came back on, we lost all of our food regardless of all the effort we put in.
 We filled juice bottles with water and froze them.
 Which helps to keep things cold in the freezer when the power goes out.